qor/auth/README.md

 That's it, then you could goto `http://127.0.0.1:9000/auth/login` to try features Auth provides, like login, logout, register, forgot/change password...

-## Getting Started
+## Advanced Usage

-Auth has many configurations that used to customize it for different usage, lets start from Auth's [Config](http://godoc.org/github.com/qor/auth#Config).
+Auth has many configurations that could be used to customize it for different usage, lets start from Auth's [Config](http://godoc.org/github.com/qor/auth#Config).

 ### Models

 Auth has two models, model `AuthIdentityModel` is used to save login information, model `UserModel` is used to save user information.

-The reason we have two different models to save auth and user info, as we want to be able to link a user to mutliple auth info, so a user could have multiple ways to login.
+The reason we have two different models to save auth and user info, as we want to be able to link a user to mutliple auth info, then a user could have multiple ways to login.

-If this is not a required feature for your application, you could set those two models to same one or skip the `UserModel`.
+If this is not a required feature for you, you could just set those two models to same one or skip the `UserModel`.

 * `AuthIdentityModel`

-Different provider usually use different information to login, like provider `password` use username/password, `github` use github user ID, so for each provider, it will be its own record to save those information.
+Different provider usually use different information to login, like provider `password` use username/password, `github` use github user ID, so for each provider, it will has its own record to save those information.

-Model `AuthIdentityModel`'s default definition is [AuthIdentity](http://godoc.org/github.com/qor/auth/auth_identity#AuthIdentity), if you want to customize it, make sure you have [auth_identity.Basic](http://godoc.org/github.com/qor/auth/auth_identity#Basic) embedded, as `Auth` assume you have same data structure in your database, so it could query/create new record with SQL.
+Model `AuthIdentityModel`'s default definition is [AuthIdentity](http://godoc.org/github.com/qor/auth/auth_identity#AuthIdentity), if you want to customize it, make sure you have [auth_identity.Basic](http://godoc.org/github.com/qor/auth/auth_identity#Basic) embedded, as `Auth` assume you have same data structure in your database, so it could query/create records with SQL.

 * `UserModel`

-By default, there is no `UserModel` defined, if so, you still be able to use `Auth`'s providers to register, login, logout, `Auth` will use `AuthIdentity`'s record as current user.
+By default, there is no `UserModel` defined, if so, you still be able to use `Auth`'s provider to register, login, logout, `Auth` will use `AuthIdentity`'s record as logged user.

-But usually your application will have a `User` model, after you set its value, when you register a new account with any provider, Auth will create/get a user with `UserStorer`, and link its ID to the auth identity record.
+But usually your application will have a `User` model, after you set its value, when you register a new account from any provider, Auth will create/get a user with `UserStorer`, and link its ID to the auth identity record.

 ### Customize views

-Auth using [Render](http://github.com/qor/render) to render pages, you could refer it for how to register func maps, and register new views paths that used for frontend, also be sure to refer [BindataFS](https://github.com/qor/bindatafs) if you want to compile your application into a binary.
+Auth using [Render](http://github.com/qor/render) to render pages, you could refer it for how to register func maps, and register views paths to render frontend views, also be sure to refer [BindataFS](https://github.com/qor/bindatafs) if you want to compile your application into a binary.

-If you want to preprend some paths into view paths, you could use config's `ViewPaths`, which could be helpful if you want to overwrite the default (ugly) login/register pages or you write some auth themes like [https://github.com/qor/auth_themes](https://github.com/qor/auth_themes)
+If you want to preprend some paths into view paths, you could configure `ViewPaths`, which would be helpful if you want to overwrite the default (ugly) login/register pages or develop auth themes like [https://github.com/qor/auth_themes](https://github.com/qor/auth_themes)

 ### Sending Emails

-Auth using [Mailer](http://github.com/qor/mailer) to send emails, by default, Auth will print emails to console, to send real one, please configure it.
+Auth using [Mailer](http://github.com/qor/mailer) to send emails, by default, Auth will print emails to console, please configure it to send real one.

 ### User Storer

-Auth create a default solution to get/save user based on your `AuthIdentityModel`, `UserModel`'s definition, in case of you want to change it, you could implement your [User Storer](http://godoc.org/github.com/qor/auth#UserStorerInterface)
+Auth created a default UserStorer to get/save user based on your `AuthIdentityModel`, `UserModel`'s definition, in case of you want to change it, you could implement your own [User Storer](http://godoc.org/github.com/qor/auth#UserStorerInterface)

 ### Session Storer